Immortals of Indian Mythology: Sage Vyas

 while the above are his sons, Vyasa had another son names Shuka who is considered his true spiritual heir.
 There are different versions of how Shuka was born.

 Shuka was born to the daughter of sage Jabali, named Pinjala and Vyasa.

-Vyasa had always desired for a son, however he lived life of a hermit.
+Vyasa had always desired a son, however, he lived the life of a hermit.
 After receiving instructions from Narada, Vyasa performed penance for over a year on the peak of Mahameru mountain and worshipped Mahadeva and Mahadevi.
-He recited the one word mantra 'Om' which is the very seed of words.
+He recited the one-word mantra 'Om' which is the very seed of words.
 Pleased with his penance and devotion Lord Shiva appeared and blessed him, that he will have a son who will be very wise and a learned person.
 By the great effulgence of Vyasa, Indra, the God of Heavens got upset and nervous.
 He sent a celestial nymph to disturb Vyasa.
-One day while preparing the the sticks for producing fire, Vyasa began thinking about a son.
-He thought that fire can be produced by rubbing of two sticks together but how can he who was a hermit and had no woman give birth to a son.
+One day while preparing the sticks for producing fire, Vyasa began thinking about a son.
+He thought that fire can be produced by rubbing two sticks together but how can he who was a hermit and had no woman give birth to a son.
 While immersed in deep thoughts, Ghrataci appeared beside him.
 Vyasa did not like the presence of Ghrataci.
-Fearing his anger, dishevelled looks and curse, Ghrataci turn into a parrot and flew away.
-Vyasa on seeing the flight of the parrot and influenced by the presence of Ghrataci, lost control and had seminal emission which fell on the sticks which were used to ignite fire.
+Fearing his anger, disheveled looks, and the curse, Ghrataci turns into a parrot and flew away.
+Vyasa on seeing the flight of the parrot and influenced by the presence of Ghrataci lost control and had seminal emission which fell on the sticks which were used to ignite a fire.
 From that fire appeared Shuka, a son of divine luster.

 The Thought behind the birth of Shuka: